Indian theater and film personality Girish Karnad dies at 81

 Prime Minister Narendra Modi said Karnad will be remembered for his versatile acting across all mediums.

 Karnad received India’s top literary prize, the Jnanpith Award, and two national awards, the Padma Shri in 1974 and Padma Bhushan in 1992, for his body of work.
-His plays, written in Kannada language, were translated into English and several Indian languages.
+His plays, written in the Kannada language, were translated into English and several Indian languages.

 Karnad made his acting as well as screenwriting debut in 1970 in the Kannada film “Samskara.”
 The movie won the Indian president’s Golden Lotus Award for Kannada cinema.

-He was popular on television screen as well, especially for playing a role in “Malgudi Days.”
-He also hosted a science magazine “Turning Point” on state-run television “Doordarshan” in early 1990s.
+He was popular on television as well, especially for playing a role in “Malgudi Days.”
+He also hosted a science magazine, “Turning Point,” on state-run television in the early 1990s.